How to Interview When You Already Have a Job

 Before you apply to anything, write a short career objective document: target roles, non-negotiables (compensation, location, leadership scope), desired stretch goals (global mobility, hybrid work, team size), and a deadline for action.
 This keeps you selective and prevents wasted effort on roles that won’t move your career forward.

 Define realistic windows for outreach, interviews, and decision points.
 Include rules for visibility—who knows, what you’ll record in calendars, and how you’ll use personal time.
-This is where the Inspire Ambitions hybrid philosophy matters: integrate career ambition with practical travel or relocation timelines to ensure your next role aligns with any international plans.
+If relocation or mobility is part of your agenda, integrate that accordingly.

-Your resume, tailored cover letter, and a concise, role-specific pitch are the baseline.
-Use templates and checklists to keep versions organized so you can tailor without starting from scratch each time.
-If you want copy-ready documents, you can download free resume and cover letter templates to speed the process.
+Your résumé, tailored cover letter, and a concise, role-specific pitch are the baseline.
+Use templates and checklists to keep versions organised so you can tailor without starting from scratch each time.

 Preparing Your Narrative: Why You, Why Now